 Have you ever considered the cost of hiring?
 According to LinkedIn, the hiring time has nearly doubled since 2010.
-The notable changes we see are more scrutiny is required of candidates, more expert interviewing techniques required, and often candidates staying put once the negotiation of salary and employer counter-offers arrive.
+The notable changes we see are more scrutiny of candidates, more expert interviewing techniques required, and often candidates staying put once the negotiation of salary and employer counter-offers arrive.

 It’s an employee’s market out there, choosing companies with good career plans, company profiles, and culture with the overriding income requirements.
 The management and mentors a significant part of their decision too.
-No longer can hirers demand speed in hiring if they are genuine about finding the right individual, and seek retention of employees.
+No longer can hirers demand speed in hiring if they are genuine about finding the right individual and seeking retention of employees.
 This increased time and effort to fill a position goes directly to the cost of hiring, with both direct and indirect costs escalating.

 All sales managers reported they are challenged for time, and many pointed out they have (and are) putting up with lower performance in some team members due to the challenges of time and quality of candidates when they go to market.
-Better the devil they know, a common phrase.
+Better the devil, they know, a common phrase.

 The easy way

 For some, reaching out to known people or their network within the industry was considered their hiring practice.
 There was little to no preparation for sales strategy contribution, skills review, competencies, and documentation.
-The emphasis of hiring was on relationships within the industry, employee referrals, more than performance believing sales will flow from the relationships.
+The emphasis of hiring was on relationships within the industry, and employee referrals more than performance believing sales will flow from the relationships.

-Network hiring is the most effortless hire for them combined with a perceived low onboarding requirement.
+Network hiring is the most effortless hire for them, combined with a perceived low onboarding requirement.
 The business views this as more of the same and has no positive impact or development of the sales team or business.
 Comfort and expediency are achieved in the process with the low-level effort required.
 Typically this process is applied by long-standing sales management in the company.
 Often the employee costs more to hire as they have a perceived higher value to the company.

 Working with human resource departments

-For those going to market through their human resource management (HR), there was time taken in the internal processes of raising the vacancy in the recruiting software, reviewing job advertisements written by HR that were often considered vanilla by the sales managers.
-On looking more deeply at the term vanilla, the meaning being the ads were selling the company more than focusing on the type of candidate required.
+For those going to market through their human resource management (HR), there was time taken in the internal processes of raising the vacancy in the recruiting software, and reviewing job advertisements written by HR that were often considered vanilla by the sales managers.
+On looking more deeply at the term vanilla, the meaning was that the ads were selling the company more than focusing on the type of candidate required.

 The HR department was responsible for the first screening of candidate resumes saving time, but often the result was lower quality candidates presented; good company people but maybe not so good as salespeople capable of delivering growth.
 Many of the traits of good sellers out in the market go against what some HR departments deem as good employees.
-Some sales managers reporting, they accepted lesser candidates that were considered good company people by the other departments.
+Some sales managers reported they accepted lesser candidates who were considered good company people by the other departments.

-Some HR departments have a dedicated internal recruiter on staff which can assist greatly in the process.
+Some HR departments have a dedicated internal recruiter on staff, which can assist greatly in the process.
 Those recruiters operate by posting on job boards, operating referral programs, and reducing the cost of hiring an employee.
 They conduct due diligence on shortlisted candidates and conduct background checks.